Thomas East

 Thomas East (also spelled Easte, Est, or Este) (c.
 1540 – January 1609) was an English printer who specialised in music.
-He has been described as a publisher, but that claim is debatable (the specialties of printer and bookseller/publisher were usually practiced separately).
+He has been described as a publisher, but that claim is debatable (the specialities of printer and bookseller/publisher were usually practiced separately).
 He nevertheless made an important contribution to musical life in England.
 He printed the significant madrigal collection, Musica Transalpina, which appeared in 1588.

 His career was complicated by the existence of patents, monopolies granted by the crown to William Byrd and Thomas Morley.

 East had a close association with William Byrd.
 He printed religious compositions by Byrd (including some clearly intended for Roman Catholic services, masses and Gradualia).

 Career

 East was made a freeman of the Stationers' Company on 6 December 1565.
 The first appearance of his name as a printer occurs in the registers of the company in 1576, when he issued Robinson's Christmas Recreacons of Histories and Moralizacons applied for our solace and consolacons.
 After this date his name is of frequent occurrence as a printer of general literature.